Santa Barbara SC is pleased to introduce our recreation leagues:

 Our rec leagues are the perfect environment for players of all ages and ability levels to develop soccer skills.
 Our leagues offer players a fun, enjoyable, and safe environment for children to grow and love the game.

-The recreation league is open to all boys and girls, Pre-K to 6th grade.
+The recreation league is open to all boys and girls, Pre-K to 6th grade (2017-2009).
 It provides players with a game environment that increases touches on the ball, improves creativity, and enhances goal scoring opportunities; in a fun, safe, and enjoyable environment.
-Coached by our highly accomplished professional staff, the program is designed for recreation soccer players of all ages and ability.
-One practice a week on Monday, Tuesday, Wednesday, or Thursday with our accredited coaching staff is NOW included in cost.
-Practices will begin the week of August 16, 2021.
+The program is designed for recreation soccer players of all ages and ability.
+Team formation and self-organized practices will begin the week of December 6, 2021.

 Level: Beginner to Intermediate, recreational (pre-club) players